 - Collegewide event promotion

-Do you have a story that you would like us to cover?
-Send us the info and, if available, a related photo.
-Seminole State faculty and staff are welcome to submit news to the Communications Office via the TIM system:
+Seminole State faculty and staff are welcome to submit College news to the Communications Office via the Service Request system:

 - Attach related files if applicable.